toricodesthings/Convertifile-API/README.md

-# ConvertIFile API
+# ConvertiFile API

-ConvertIFile is a powerful file conversion API built with FastAPI and Celery that allows you to convert files between various formats:
+ConvertiFile is a powerful file conversion API built with FastAPI and Celery that allows you to convert files between various formats:

 - **Images**: Convert between JPG, PNG, WebP, GIF, BMP, and more
 - **Audio**: Convert between MP3, WAV, OGG, FLAC, and more